earthgecko/skyline/docs/flux.rst

 real time via the normal Skyline pipeline.

 Flux uses falcon the bare-metal web API framework for Python to serve the API via gunicorn.
-The normal Apache/nginx reverse proxy Skyline vhost is used to serve the /flux endpoint and proxy requests to flux.
+The normal nginx reverse proxy Skyline vhost is used to serve the /flux endpoint and proxy requests to flux.

 It is preferable to use the POST Flux endpoint to submit metrics so that the Skyline flux API key can be encrypted via SSL in the POST data.